aDotInTheVoid/boxcars/docs/report/report.md

 behaviour-oriented concurrency in Rust.
 It provides an idiomatic and type-safe wrapper over the runtime from `verona-rt`.

-We demonstrate that the `boxcars` API enforces the gaurenttes of behaviour-oriented concurrency in ways that `verona-rt` is unable to.
-We also demonstrate that using `boxcars` (instead of Rust's included `std::sync` library) allows writing concurrent code that is deadlock-free by construction.
+The `boxcars` API enforces the gaurenttes of behaviour-oriented concurrency in ways that `verona-rt` is unable to.
+Using `boxcars`(instead of Rust's included `std::sync` library) also allows writing concurrent rust code that is deadlock-free by construction.

 Furthermore, we demonstrate that it imposes minimal overhead over using `verona-rt` directly.